azhebit-cor/minimal-week-planner/README.md

 - Week-level notes
 - Fully localStorage-based (your data stays in your browser)

+## ⚠️ Early prototype

+This project is an early experimental prototype.

+Important notes:
+- Data is stored **locally in your browser** (localStorage)
+- Clearing browser data will reset everything
+- There is **no sync** between devices
+- The data model and UX may change
+- Backward compatibility is **not guaranteed**

+This version exists to explore workflows and collect feedback.

 ## Why this exists

 Most task tools optimize for: